Jan Bruell

 Jan Herbert Bruell (December 27, 1920 – January 21, 1997) was a Polish-born American psychologist and geneticist known for his work in behavioral and medical genetics.

+Professional career

 He was a professor in the psychology department at the University of Texas at Austin from 1968 until his death in 1997.
 He was a founding member of the Behavior Genetics Association, and served as editor-in-chief of its flagship journal, Behavior Genetics, from 1978 to 1986.